-Upon completion of step one of the 2015 Analysis, we determined the carrying value of the reporting unit exceeded its fair value as a result of a decrease in our stock price and related market capitalization.
-The Company performed a step two analysis to compare the carrying amount of goodwill to the implied fair value of that goodwill where we determined the estimated fair values of the assets and liabilities of our single reporting unit.
-The implied fair value of goodwill for our single reporting unit was determined in the same manner as utilized to recognize goodwill in a business combination.
-The implied fair value of goodwill was measured as the excess of the fair value of our single reporting unit over the fair value of its assets and liabilities.
+Upon completion of step one of the 2015 Analysis, the Company determined the carrying value of the reporting unit exceeded its fair value as a result of a decrease in the Company's stock price and related market capitalization.
+The Company performed a step two analysis to compare the carrying amount of goodwill to the implied fair value of that goodwill where the Company determined the estimated fair values of the assets and liabilities of its single reporting unit.
+The implied fair value of goodwill for the Company's single reporting unit was determined in the same manner as utilized to recognize goodwill in a business combination.
+The implied fair value of goodwill was measured as the excess of the fair value of the Company's single reporting unit over the fair value of its assets and liabilities.
 As a result of the step two test, the Company recorded a non-cash goodwill impairment charge of \$87.0 million during the fourth quarter of 2015.
-We did not record an impairment of goodwill during the years ended December 31, 2014 or 2013.
+The Company did not record an impairment of goodwill during the year ended December 31, 2014.
+The Company had no goodwill as of December 31, 2016 and 2015.